nathanjsharpe/gloater/README.md

 More, but still not enough, information about each app can be found in their respective READMEs.

+Features that work (in twitter language): tweeting, following, favoriting, sign up, login.

+# Known issues

+User authorization tokens are not saved across refreshes.
+I was planning to save that bit of state to session storage and initialize the store with it on load, but I had to draw the line somewhere.

 # Running locally

 ## Server